 From here, take the bus to other destinations in Argentina, the train to easy day trip destinations like San Isidro or Tigre or the shuttle service Manuel Tienda Leon to the airport.

-At the other end of the line, lies Constitución, subway stop, train station and neighborhood.
-The magnificent train station, built in 1887, is the largest in Argentina and 1.000.000 people travel through it every day.
-From here, take the train to La Plata, Mar Del Plata or Bahía Blanca.
+The magnificent train station, built in 1887, is the largest in Argentina — over one million people travel through it every day.

 The surrounding area has a bad reputation, and the streets around Constitución station are best avoided, especially at night.